the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `gas` - transactions with higher gas price have higher priority to be included in a block;

 `hard fork` - [investopedia](https://www.investopedia.com/terms/h/hard-fork.asp) - a radical change to a network's protocol that makes previously invalid blocks and transactions valid, or vice-versa.
-A hard fork requires all nodes or users to upgrade to the latest version of the protocol software
+A hard fork requires all nodes or users to upgrade to the latest version of the protocol software; twitter [status](https://twitter.com/christine_dkim/status/1651999278997417998?s=20)

 `immutable` - can be set inside the constructor but cannot be modified afterwards, more `gas efficient`: `i_owner` - i meaning immutable